New to Sly Flourish? Start Here or subscribe to the newsletter.

 Next time you're getting ready to prep your game, before you do anything else, take a good look at your notes on the characters.
 What are they about?
 What hooks can you tug on?
 What can you do to make them the hero of the story?

-Share this article with your friends using this link: https://slyflourish.com/step_zero_reviewing_pcs.html
+Share this article by copying this link: https://slyflourish.com/step_zero_reviewing_pcs.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.